-Lawmaker Harps on Elimination of Negative Use of Internet | Leadership Newspaper
+Lawmaker Harps On Elimination Of Negative Use Of Internet | Leadership Newspaper

 NEWS

 A lawmaker in the Lagos State House of Assembly, Hon.
-Gbolahan Yishawu on Tuesday stressed the need to eliminate the negative use of internet in the society.
+Gbolahan Yishawu yesterday stressed the need to eliminate the negative use of internet in the society.

 This was contained in a statement made available by his information office on Tuesday in commemoration of the International internet Day held annually across the globe.